A topic from the subject of Kinetics in Chemistry.

 Main Concepts

-Rate Law: An equation that expresses the relationship between the reaction rate and the concentrations of the reactants.
-Half-Life: The time it takes for the concentration of a reactant to decrease by half.
+Rate Law: An equation that describes the relationship between the reaction rate and the concentrations of reactants.
+The rate law is determined experimentally and often involves rate constants and reactant concentration terms raised to specific powers (reaction orders).

 Applications